onset/lameta/README-l10n.md

 }
 ```

+# Getting translations from Crowdin

+Under lameta Settings, there is a "Build & Download" button.
+Both that and the "Download Latest" give a zip file.
+Note that it appears (not sure) that the "configuration" of the Settings:Files:fields.csv must be updated to contain a column for each target language.
+For a while, I was just getting Spanish, because there was not French column configured.
+However, once uploaded, the configure button disappears.
+So I had to remove and re-upload; then it acted like I still had French translations, but actually they were all English!
+Sigh....

+At runtime, lingui uses javascript file, which you get by running

+`yarn lingui-compile`

+This creates files named `messages.js` in the language folders inside of /locale.
+These are covered by `.gitignore`.

 # Checking for new strings using pseudo localization

 Under View Menu, choose "pseudo".
 Things that go through lingui will show letters with lots of accents.
 Strings in fields.json5 and genres.json do not go through lingui, and should show with the label with "✓" appended to the English name.
 If you still need to add the string somewhere, it should instead be prepended with "MISSING-".
 Meanwhile, the console log has messages that are formatted to easy pasting into excel columns (https://i.imgur.com/EsoUHyq.png).